radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 To connect to the following databases, follow the steps to: [Create Data Sources](./data-sources#database-data-sources)

-Templates for databases are located on the Database tab.
+Templates for databases are located on the DATABASE tab.

 - Oracle 8i, 9i, 10g, 11g, 12c
 - Microsoft SQL Server v2008 or higher